Downtown Campbell

 Living in Downtown Campbell

-The buyer mix is broader than most South Bay neighborhoods: young couples pulled by the walkability, families who want a real town for their kids (Music in the Park, Boo-tacular are local institutions), and downsizers leaving bigger houses in neighborhoods that went quiet after their kids moved out.
-Housing matches the mix — Craftsman homes within walking distance of downtown, condos and townhomes in newer mixed-use buildings, and larger ranch homes on the surrounding blocks.
+The buyer mix is broader than most South Bay neighborhoods, drawn by the walkability, a real downtown with genuine community institutions (Music in the Park, Boo-tacular), and a housing range that spans a lot of different lives.
+Housing matches that range, Craftsman homes within walking distance of downtown, condos and townhomes in newer mixed-use buildings, and larger ranch homes on the surrounding blocks.

 A day here